-The Open Workshops program is only available to CGU students, alumni, faculty, and staff.
+The Open Workshops program is only available to currently enrolled CGU students.
 Non-CGU participants must take the PFF Courses pathway toward the PFF Certificate.
 Read all workshop descriptions in our Workshop Catalog.

 To join this program: Enroll with PFF.